1977–78 in English football: Diary of the season

 22 December 1977: West Bromwich Albion manager Ronnie Allen resigns, despite the club being fourth in the First Division.

 26 December 1977: Manchester United thrash high-flying Everton 6–2.

-27 December 1977: The highest scoring game of the day is at Highfield Road, as Coventry beat Norwich 5–4.
-Everton lose for the second time in two days, this time by Leeds United at a sold-out Elland Road.
-Arsenal go level on point with the Toffees by registering their fifth consecutive away win, with victory at West Bromwich Albion.
+27 December 1977: The highest scoring game of the day is at Highfield Road, as Coventry City beat Norwich City 5–4.
+Everton lose for the second time in two days, this time against Leeds United at a sold-out Elland Road.
+Arsenal go level on point with the Toffeemen by registering their fifth consecutive away win, with victory at West Bromwich Albion.

 31 December 1977: Nottingham Forest end a remarkable year with a clear five-point lead over Everton at the top of the First Division.
 Newcastle United have overtaken Leicester City at the bottom, and Queens Park Rangers have slipped into the relegation zone just two seasons after finishing second in the League.

-7 January 1978: FA Cup third round day sees Leeds fans invade the Elland Road pitch, reportedly to get their match with Manchester City called off after the Yorkshire club go 2-0 down; City custodian Joe Corrigan is hauled to the ground.
-Elsewhere, reigning Cup winners Manchester United draw with Third Division club Carlisle United, Blyth Spartans win the battle of the non-leaguers by beating Enfield, Bristol City and Wrexham share eight in the Anglo-Welsh derby, Tilbury's FA Cup run– their best–is ended by Stoke City, and Chelsea beat Liverpool 4–2.
+7 January 1978: FA Cup third round day sees Leeds United fans invade the Elland Road pitch, reportedly to get their match with Manchester City called off after the Yorkshire club go 2–0 down; City's goalkeeper Joe Corrigan is hauled to the ground.
+Elsewhere, reigning Cup winners Manchester United draw with Third Division club Carlisle United, Blyth Spartans win the battle of the non-leaguers by beating Enfield, Bristol City and Wrexham share eight in the Anglo-Welsh derby, Tilbury's FA Cup run is ended by Stoke City, and Chelsea beat Liverpool 4–2.

 10 January 1978: Liverpool pay a British record £352,000 for Middlesbrough midfielder Graeme Souness.

 12 January 1978: Cambridge United manager Ron Atkinson is appointed as manager of West Bromwich Albion.
 Cambridge, who are second in the Third Division, announce that Atkinson's assistant, John Docherty will succeed him as manager.

 28 January 1978: First Division strugglers Leicester City are knocked out of the FA Cup by Third Division Walsall in one of the shocks of this season's competition.
 Holders Manchester United are held to a 1–1 draw at home by West Bromwich Albion.

 31 January 1978: Nottingham Forest's title bid shows no signs of faltering, and they are six points ahead of Manchester City, Everton and Liverpool at the end of January.

 1 February 1978: West Bromwich Albion beat Manchester United 3–2 in an FA Cup fourth round replay.
 John Toshack, 29 next month, becomes the youngest manager in the Football League when he ends eight years on Liverpool's playing staff to become player-manager of Swansea City.

-6 February 1978: Blyth Spartans, of the Northern Premier League, defeat Stoke City of the Football League Second Division 3–2 at the Victoria Ground to become the first non-league club to reach the fifth round of the FA Cup in 29 years.
-In another surprise result, Newcastle United are beaten 4–1 in a replay by Wrexham.